Community Links for Entrants

 The work with these groups could involve anything from a full or cut down performance to organising workshops.

-New for 2024: We are tweaking our Community Links scheme on a trial basis in order to offer a more personalised service to entrants.
+From 2024: We have tweaked our Community Links scheme on a trial basis in order to offer a more personalised service to entrants.
 After confirming their entry to the Fringe, entrants who have registered their interest with Community Links (via the online Fringe entry form) will be invited to contact our Comms Links team to discuss in more detail what they would like to do in this area.
 This approach will be made via the acknowledgement email sent to entrants after they have filled in the online form and paid their entry fee.
 The Community Links team will then endeavour to advise entrants on who they may wish to contact among the community groups on our list.
 The team will no longer be sending out the full list of all commmunity groups to everyone who ticks the Community Links box on the entry form.

 The task of the Fringe organisers will be solely to provide intital advice and contact information.
 All arrangements including funding and contracts will be agreed between the entrants and the group managers / leaders.